How Industrial Wastewater Pretreatment Works

 The term “pretreatment” means the treatment of wastewater by commercial and industrial facilities to remove harmful materials before being discharged to a sewer system under the control of a publicly owned wastewater treatment plant.
 If you fail to properly treat your water or improperly manage your discharge, you could incur fines and possible legal action.
 Apart from avoiding regulatory penalties, wastewater pretreatment is likely essential to the quality of your products.

-At ChemREADY, we understand the unique needs of wastewater pretreatment for industrial applications.
-Industrial wastewater pretreatment differs from treating municipal sewage in that you must focus on the specific process that creates the waste stream.
+At ChemREADY, we understand the unique needs of industrial effluent treatment applications.
+This treatment differs from municipal sewage treatment in that you must focus on the specific process that creates the waste stream.
 The more wastewater you produce and discharge, the bigger the wastewater surcharge bill from the city.
 However, by pretreating your wastewater, you can help cut costs and preserve profits – so wastewater pretreatment can impact your business’ bottom line just like plant production can.
 Even if you plan to recycle the water for your plant’s processes, the following pretreatment methods are effective at maintaining your water’s quality and ensuring its reuse.

 - Synthetic chemicals

-Pretreatment normally involves the use of chemicals and mechanical filtration (or dewatering) methods.
+There are different types of industrial wastewater treatments.
+These normally involve the use of chemical treatments and mechanical filtration (or dewatering) methods.

 What Chemicals Are Used In Wastewater Treatment Plants?